akumina/AkuminaDev/docs/AK-ActivityStream-CustomCard.md

 To cover some of the more in-depth topics, we'll lead with an example.
 We'll use this example to demonstrate how to achieve the selected goal from scaffolding to deployment and then review some of the more nuanced concepts that come with Custom Stream Card development.

-**Premise**: I want each of my Subscriptions to tell me who they are so I can display it in a footer on my stream cards.
+**Premise**: I want to display Stream Event Data in my Activity Stream

 ### Subscription & Activity Type Setup